paawak/paawak.github.io/_posts/2020-12-19-rest-service-with-php.md

 }
 ```

+To install all the required packages and their dependencies, run the below command (assuming, of course, that you have already installed *composer.phar*):

+    composer.phar install

+To update any dependency, use:

+    composer.phar update

 ### DI Goals
 We would like to achieve the below objectives:
   1. __Code to interface:__ This is our primary focus.
 We would like to define an interface and tie it to its implementation class, so that it can either be autowired, or fetched from the *DI Container*, given its interface.